 He married Fokeline Dieverdina Bakker on 19 June, 1890 in Odoorn, Drenthe, the Netherlands.
 What is known about her life illustrates the misfortune of death.
 Fokeline came from a well to do farming family but by the time she was fifteen she had already experienced the loss of two baby siblings and then her mother Berentje Bakker-van der Borgh.
 Three years later, when she was 18, her father, Wiebertus Meinderts Bakker, also passed away.

-As I think about this week's prompt I review the misfortunes in my family history I could explore - child and infant mortality, war, illness, financial.
+As I think about the week 12 prompt I review the misfortunes in my family history I could explore - child and infant mortality, war, illness, financial.
 That last one - financial!
 I remember my aunt's remark in her family history memoir.
 She didn't know much about her mother's side of the family, she wrote, except that they suffered from a "horse race gambling" virus and by the time my great grandfather Doede Lawerman married most of the family fortune had been lost, gambled away.
 Who in the family had caught this "virus" I wonder.

 Doede Thomas Lawerman

 Driesum in Friesland, is a small village, current population count is about 974 according to the official municipal site https://www.dantumadiel.frl/inwoners/driezum_41501/ and I'm guessing that way back in 1890 and before it wasn't very different.

 The Lawerman family called this village home for three generations before Doede, so where did this gambling forebear gamble in this tiny village?
 The only reference I can find to horses and Driesum is the Paardendagen - Horse Days, an annual event that attracts thousands from all over the Netherlands to the district to participate, show off and compete in marathon races with their horses and ponies.
 Very much like Show Days in Australia.
 Looks like fun, but doesn't explain the "gambling virus" because they've only been running for the past 17 years.